top of page

 My Children Will NOT be Bullies

-Accountability is crucial for personal growth, and I try to create a safe space for my kids to express themselves.
-They need to understand how their actions affect others, especially those who are vulnerable.
-By promoting empathy and sharing stories of people affected by bullying, I hope to encourage kindness and understanding.
-Tackling bullying needs everyone to pitch inâparents, teachers, and the whole community.
-This means having conversations in schools, backing anti-bullying programs, and encouraging kids to support each other, creating a culture of diversity and inclusivity where every child feels valued and respected.
+Accountability is super important for personal growth, so I try to make sure my kids feel comfortable sharing their thoughts.
+They need to get how their actions can impact others, especially those who might be more vulnerable.
+By encouraging empathy and sharing stories about people who've been bullied, I hope to inspire kindness and understanding.
+Dealing with bullying is something we all need to be involved in—parents, teachers, and the whole community.
+This means having chats in schools, supporting anti-bullying programs, and encouraging kids to look out for each other.
+We want to build a culture of diversity and inclusivity where every child feels valued and respected.

 When I was a kid, I got bullied a lot, and those memories still stick with me.
 I can remember incidents from almost every grade, each one a painful reminder of what I went through.
 The teasing, being left out, and feeling lonely were always there.
 Now, when my kids talk about bullying, I really get it, seeing the cycle and thinking of others who went through the same stuff.

-With this blog, I want to create a supportive community where people can share their bullying stories.
+I want to create a supportive community where people can share their bullying stories.
 It's so important for those who've been bullied to know they're not alone.
 By sharing our experiences, we can break the silence and stigma around bullying and offer comfort to those affected.
 Hopefully, both past and present bullies will read these stories to understand the emotional scars and the impact on mental health, helping to build empathy and awareness.
 These stories highlight why kindness and compassion matter so much.

 ## First grade.
 The asshole story.